Floquet-engineered fast SNAP gates in weakly coupled circuit-QED systems: Floquet Markov equation with pure dephasing

 \subsection{Numerical simulation of driven decoherence in a qubit}

 To demonstrate the significance of Eq.~\eqref{eq:FM_dephasing}, we perform a numerical simulation of qubit decoherence under periodic drive.
 The system Hamiltonian is given by $\hat{H}_\text{q} = \frac{1}{2}\omega_\text{q}\hat{\sigma}_z + \frac{1}{2}A\cos(\omega_\text{d}t)\hat{\sigma}_x$, where the drive frequency $\omega_\text{d}$ is resonant with the qubit transition frequency $\omega_\text{q}$.
-For simplicity, we consider a constant spectral density $J(\omega \geq 0)= J_0$.
+For simplicity, we consider identical constant spectral densities $J(\omega \geq 0)= J_0$ for both the $\hat{\sigma}_x$ and $\hat{\sigma}_z$ couplings to the bath.
 The qubit is initialized in an equal superposition of the Floquet eigenstates, $|\psi(0)\rangle = (|1\rangle_\text{F} + |0\rangle_\text{F} )/\sqrt{2}$, and we calculate the expectation value of the Pauli operator $\hat{\sigma}_x$ in the Floquet basis.
 The results with and without the correction in Eq.~\eqref{eq:FM_dephasing} are shown in Fig.~\ref{fig:FIG_APP_FM} as blue and red curves, respectively.
 For a resonant drive, the analytical expression for the dephasing rate is $\gamma_{2,\text{F}} = 3\gamma_1/4 + \gamma_\nu/2$~\cite{Ithier2005,Yan2013}.
 In the case of constant spectral density, we have $\gamma_1 = \gamma_\nu = 2\pi J_0$.
 As expected, the analytical result (blue dashed lines) exactly matches the Floquet–Markov simulation when the correction term is included, whereas significant deviations appear when the correction is omitted.
 Specifically, the latter simulation matches the dephasing rate $3\gamma_1/4$ (red dashed lines), confirming that pure dephasing is not properly accounted for when the correction term is neglected.